orbcode/orbuculum/README.md

 blog at http://shadetail.com/.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (5th Oct) is that parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools has just been integrated.
+The current status (23rd Oct) is that parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools has just been integrated.
 A side effect of that is that ft2232 drivers have been integrated into orbuculum which will give you up to 12Mbps SWO sampling.
 The software runs on both Linux and OSX.
-Orbtop has recently received even more special love and it seems robust on all tested workloads, and now can produce graphs too.*

 I would not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
 For now the 'happy